Sport and Fitness

 What qualifications do I need?

-You'll need two Highers including English or a Higher with literacy content, or have successfully completed Advanced Sport and Fitness (SCQF level 6), or NPA Level 6 (SCQF level 6).
+You'll need two Highers including English or a Higher with literacy content, or have successfully completed NC Sport and Fitness: Level 5 (SCQF level 5), Access to HN Sport (SCQF level 6), or NPA Level 6 (SCQF level 6).
 Relevant qualifications from other national governing bodies and work experience will also be considered.

 For a place on the course you'll need to attend an interview and have suitable references.